-The high level of integration of UCC256304 enables significant reduction in the list of materials and solution size without compromising functionality.
-UCC256304 achieves extremely low standby power using burst mode.
+The high level of integration of UCC256301 enables significant reduction in the list of materials and solution size without compromising functionality.
+UCC256301 achieves extremely low standby power using burst mode.
 The device's novel control scheme offers excellent transient performance and simplified compensation.

 Many consumer applications with mid-high power consumption, including large screen televisions, AC-DC adapters, server power supplies, and LED drivers, employ PFC + LLC power supplies because they offer improved efficiency, and small size, compared with a PFC + Flyback topology.
 A disadvantage of the PFC + LLC power supply system is that it naturally offers poor light load efficiency and high no-load power because the LLC stage requires a minimum amount of circulating current to maintain regulation.
 To meet light load efficiency and no load power requirement it is therefore necessary to use an auxiliary flyback converter that runs continuously and allows the main PFC + LLC power system to be shut down when the system enters low power or standby mode.
-UCC256304 LLC controller is designed to make a LLC power supply system with advanced control algorithm and high efficiency and no load power.
+UCC256301 LLC controller is designed to make a LLC power supply system with advanced control algorithm and high efficient burst mode.
+UCC256301 contains a number of novel features that enable it to offer excellent light load efficiency and no load power.
 This will allow customers to design power systems that meet 150-mW no-load power target without needing an auxiliary flyback converter.
-UCC256304 includes a high-voltage startup JFET to initially charge the VCC capacitor to provide the energy needed to start the PFC and LLC power system.
-Once running, power for the PFC and LLC controllers is derived from a bias winding on the LLC
+UCC256301 includes a high-voltage startup JFET to initially charge the VCC capacitor to provide the energy needed to start the PFC and LLC power system.
+Once running, power for the PFC and LLC controllers is derived from a bias winding on the LLC transformer.

-UCC256304 uses a novel control algorithm, Hybrid Hysteretic Control (HHC), to achieve regulation.
+UCC256301 uses a novel control algorithm, Hybrid Hysteretic Control (HHC), to achieve regulation.
 In this control algorithm, the switching frequency is defined by the resonant capacitor voltage, which carries accurate input current information.
 Therefore, the control effort controls the input current directly.
 This enables excellent load and line transient response, and high efficient burst mode.
 In addition, comparing with traditional Direct Frequency Control (DFC), HHC changes the system to a first order system.
 Therefore, the compensation design is much easier and can achieve higher loop bandwidth.

-UCC256304 includes robust algorithms for avoiding ZCS operation region.
-When near ZCS operation is detected, UCC256304 over-rides the feedback signal and ramps up the switching frequency until operation is restored.
+UCC256301 includes robust algorithms for avoiding ZCS operation region.
+When near ZCS operation is detected, UCC256301 over-rides the feedback signal and ramps up the switching frequency until operation is restored.
 After which the switching frequency is ramped back down at a rate determined by the soft-start capacitor until control has been handed back to the voltage control loop.

-UCC256304 monitors the half-bridge switched node to determine the required dead-time in the gate signals for the outgoing and incoming power switches.
+UCC256301 monitors the half-bridge switched node to determine the required dead-time in the gate signals for the outgoing and incoming power switches.
 In this way the dead-time is automatically adjusted to provide optimum efficiency and security of operation.
-UCC256304 includes an algorithm for adaptive dead-time that makes its operation inherently robust compared with alternative parts.
+UCC256301includes an algorithm for adaptive dead-time that makes its operation inherently robust compared with alternative parts.